ForomePlatform/anfisa/doc/dev/rest/s_prop_stat.rst

 In complete state details of status are always set.
 If status reports for filtering properties (of numeric or enum type) is incomplete, use request :doc:`statunits` to get them in complete state.

-In **detailed** case (:term:`workspace` context) the main items for counting are :term:`transcripts<transcript>`, so count values form pair of values in list, first one is for transcripts, second for :term:`variants<variant>`.
+In **detailed** case (:term:`workspace` context) the main items for counting are :term:`transcript variants<transcript variant>`, so count values form triplet of values in list, first one is for transcript variants, second for :term:`DNA ones<DNA variant>`, and last for :term:`transcripts<transcript>`.
-Otherwise only single variant count is provided in lists.
+Otherwise only single DNA variant count is provided in lists.

 The field **classes** provides property classification information, see :doc:`../concepts/restrict_flt`.